lino-framework/cg/docs/contact.rst

   or
   `lino-developers <http://lino-framework.org/cgi-bin/mailman/listinfo/lino-developers>`__.

-- If you want to contribute, send an email to the team and ask for a user account on https://hobbit.saffre-rumma.net

-- If you prefer communicating via
-  GitHub, please report your issues in the `book repository
+- Report your issues in the `book repository
   <https://github.com/lino-framework/book>`__.
 Lino consists of many
   repositories, and book is the main one.
 We have an `organization on GitHub
   <https://github.com/lino-framework>`__ which owns the different repositories